-It turned out, that horse would also cause me to form a friendship with a man who was the most brilliant but most humble, most open minded but most knowledgeable horse professional I have ever met.
+It turned out, that horse would also cause me to form a friendship with a man who was the most brilliant but most humble, most open-minded but most knowledgeable horse professional I have ever met.

-It is testament to his brilliance that those lucky people, who attended that first clinic, went away and told their fellow equine friends.
-The next year 90 people were treated to a days lecture at Reaseheath College and 30 people were taught over the following two days, where Kerry talked passionately about equine laterality, equine ulcers, high heel/low heel syndrome, hyoid issues and gave me my favourite saying which is “Today’s information is quite possibly tomorrow’s misinformation”.
+It is a testament to his brilliance that those lucky people, who attended that first clinic, went away and told their fellow equine friends.
+The next year 90 people were treated to a day lecture at Reaseheath College and 30 people were taught over the following two days, where Kerry talked passionately about equine laterality, equine ulcers, high heel/low heel syndrome, hyoid issues and gave me my favourite saying which is “Today’s information is quite possibly tomorrow’s misinformation”.

-Being quite a skeptical down to earth sort of person, to watch him locate problems in the poll of a horse and then go to the hind coronary band, swiftly insert an acupuncture needle, then see the poll issues disappear was a difficult experience to understand.
-I remember standing with my mouth quite literally open, jaw dropped and hitting the floor thinking it was some kind of illusion, but it wasn’t and for the horse it was clear cut; the discomfort is gone and I don’t have to react now.Remembering Dr Kerry Ridgway 'Today's information is quite possibly tomorrow's misinformation'Click To Tweet
+Being quite a sceptical, down to earth sort of person, to watch him locate problems in the poll of a horse and then go to the hind coronary band, swiftly insert an acupuncture needle, then see the poll issues disappear was a difficult experience to understand.
+I remember standing with my mouth quite literally open, jaw dropped and hitting the floor thinking it was some kind of illusion, but it wasn’t and for the horse, it was clear cut; the discomfort is gone and I don’t have to react now.

 Kerry used a needle in this point but he taught us all, on that first course, to locate the correct point in the middle of the pectorals, insert a finger and use acupressure to achieve the same result as a needle.
 Time and again I would arrive to trim a horse, ask for the front leg to place it on the stand and either the horse would say no straight away or object by pulling the leg back or rearing.
 Before meeting Kerry I would either reprimand the horse or struggle on till the job was done or depending on the horse … not done.

 After the first course with Kerry my first solution, for a horse who displayed discomfort with the hoof pulled forward on the hoof stand, became locating that point and applying pressure with my finger.
 Every single time it worked!
-It has never not worked when the issue has been muscular/fascia tension.
+It has not worked when the issue has been muscular/fascia tension.
 Every time though I expect it not to work because I still don’t understand why it works and I still see it as slightly ‘voodoo woo woo’ stuff because that’s the kind of person I am.
 But every time, when the horse has willingly given me its leg after using the point, I have said out loud ‘God damn it, Kerry Ridgway I love you”

 That same year Kerry helped me with the racehorse he also popped my ego bubble.
 I try not to have an ego.
 Kerry didn’t have an ego, he was a good role model for me.
-I used my horses during the clinic and the last horse I showed Kerry was my very beautiful Chestnut Arab, CSA Mahrice who was extremely endurance fit.
+I used my horses during the clinic and the last horse I showed Kerry was my beautiful Chestnut Arab, CSA Mahrice who was extremely endurance fit.

 I was very proud of my horse but Kerry in the nicest possible way popped my bubble.
-He had talked in his lecture during the morning about horse laterality and crookedness, about horse bio-mechanics and much of it had gone over the top of my head, not because I wasn’t interested but because I didn’t know enough to know I should be interested.
+He had talked in his lecture during the morning about horse laterality and crookedness, about horse biomechanics and much of it had gone over the top of my head, not because I wasn’t interested but because I didn’t know enough to know I should be interested.

-Kerry gently talked to me about the tension in my horse’s left hamstring, he showed me patiently how right fore limb dominant my horse was, he talked about the tension in the trapezius muscles and how my horse’s natural way of going and crookedness was conspiring against him so that the odds of him sustaining a ligament or tendon injury would increase over each mile we rode together.
+Kerry gently talked to me about the tension in my horse’s left hamstring, he showed me patiently how right forelimb dominant my horse was, he talked about the tension in the trapezius muscles and how my horse’s natural way of going and crookedness was conspiring against him so that the odds of him sustaining a ligament or tendon injury would increase over each mile we rode together.

 When he left that first year I was popped in bubble terms but utterly inspired to do better for my beautiful horse so I bought that book and met Klaus.

 What was so inspirational about Kerry was that he could have told me that his acupuncture methods would be what I needed but he recognised that his treatment was a temporary correction for a problem which was fundamentally about correct horse bio-mechanics under saddle.
-His techniques would help, even enhance training but they couldn’t cure unless the route cause, the incorrect bio-mechanics were addressed.
+His techniques would help, even enhance training but they couldn’t cure unless the route cause, the incorrect biomechanics were addressed.

 Kerry had visited the Schoeneichs in Germany and realised that their system of training horses for straightness and equal kick of both hind legs would address all the patterns of muscular tension and hypertonicity he had been treating through acupuncture.
-That’s pretty impressive open mindedness!
+That’s pretty impressive open-mindedness!